Skip to content

 Strategic Impact

-Through the integration of hardware-level biometrics with state-of-the-art DFL topologies, DEFENDIS provides a highly secure methodology for sensor authentication in environments where zero-trust principles must be enforced at the utmost edge.
-The collaboration with armasuisse underscores the project's strategic relevance to defense and critical infrastructure, establishing a foundational blueprint for secure, privacy-preserving IoT deployments that are highly resilient to both physical tampering and decentralized cyber-attacks.
+By combining hardware-level biometrics with DFL topologies, DEFENDIS studies sensor authentication in environments where zero-trust principles must be applied close to the device.
+The collaboration with armasuisse gives the project a clear defense and critical-infrastructure context, with a focus on privacy-preserving IoT deployments and resilience against physical tampering and decentralized cyberattacks.

 Methodology